antonio-m-o-costa/repos-api/_setup/_0_dev_log.md

 }
 ```

-> note: all data can only be soft deleted thru the API with exception of custom roles created by an admin the 3 default types cannot be deleted
+> note: all data can only be soft deleted thru the API with exception of custom roles created by an admin the 3 default descriptions cannot be deleted

 1. database [setup](_1_database.md)